sim51/react-sigma/packages/website/docs/start-setup.md

 # Setup

 1. Follow all the steps from the [installation page](start-installation.md)
-1. Importe the React Sigma style file in your application.
+1. Import the React Sigma style file in your application.
    Example : `import "@react-sigma/core/lib/react-sigma.min.css"`
 1. Create the following components into your app and check it displays correctly: